Chart Color Schemes

 Health performance in Wynyard is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Wynyard faces significant health challenges with various conditions affecting both younger and older residents.
-Approximately 48% (~3,282 people) have private health cover, lower than the national average of 55.3%.
+Wynyard faces significant health challenges with various conditions affecting both younger and older age groups.
+The private health cover rate is low at approximately 48%, covering around 3,344 people, compared to the national average of 55.3%.

 The most prevalent medical conditions are arthritis (11.9%) and asthma (9.5%).
-Conversely, 57.9% report no medical ailments, compared to 60.3% in the rest of Tasmania.
-Wynyard has a higher proportion of seniors aged 65 and over at 29.8% (2,023 people), compared to 24.7% in the rest of Tasmania.
-Despite this, health outcomes among seniors are challenging but perform better than the general population in health metrics.
+About 57.9% of residents claim to be free from medical ailments, slightly lower than the Rest of Tas. figure of 60.3%.
+Wynyard has a higher proportion of seniors aged 65 and over at 29.8%, with approximately 2,062 people falling into this age group compared to the Rest of Tas.'s 24.7%.
+Despite this, health outcomes among seniors in Wynyard are better than those for the general population.

 Frequently Asked Questions - Health